sensy-one/S1-Pro-Multi-Sense/README.md

 If your sensor isn’t behaving as expected, a factory reset can help you start fresh.

 **Install Factory Firmware**
-- Download the latest factory firmware from the [Git repository](https://github.com/sensy-one/S1-Pro-Multi-Sense/tree/main/assets/firmware/base/factory).
+- Download the latest factory firmware from the [releases](https://github.com/sensy-one/S1-Pro-Multi-Sense/releases).
 - Connect the sensor to your computer using a USB-C cable.
 - Open the [ESPHome web wizard](https://web.esphome.io/?dashboard_wizard).
 - Click Connect and select the correct COM port.